gro-ove/actools-uijson/README.md

         * Fix missing previews & liveries
         * Fix SUSP_XX
         * Autodetect & fix aero.ini problem without unpacking data.acd
+        * Autodetect & fix different weight in data and ui_car.json
     * New Auto-update Previews modes (GT5/6, Seat Leon Euro Cup Style)
         * I don't recommend to use them tho, Custom Showroom is pile of garbage, at least for now
         * By the way, if you know how to shaders work, I would be really glad if you could help me